michael-spengler/distributed-ledger-technology-hands-on-lecture/bio-lecturer.md

 In this respect I contribute to many open source projects - mainly in the [Ethereum](https://ethereum.org/) and in the [Deno](https://deno.land/) ecosystem.

+## Philosophie
+What exacly are we doing [here](https://nineplanets.org/questions/how-many-galaxies-are-there-in-the-universe/)?
+Zooming in & Zooming Out
+Centralization vs. Decentralization